ReeceGilbert/Nearoh-Coding-Language/README.md

 Nearoh is early, active, and growing quickly.

-The current stage is centered on strengthening the runtime, improving imports, expanding diagnostics, growing the builtin layer, adding regression tests, and growing the new native IDE from a working shell into a more complete language tool.
+The current stage is centered on strengthening the now-GC-backed runtime, expanding diagnostics and builtins, growing regression coverage, improving import/module architecture, and turning the native IDE from a working shell into a more complete language tool.

 Every milestone is focused on turning Nearoh into a real, usable language rather than a superficial prototype.